 Fotonow CIC is delighted to announce our first associates scheme, which aims to establish a supportive and interdependent network of associate artists (Fotonow Associates) as we move the company forwards towards its ten year anniversary (in 2019) in finding like-minded practitioners who value our work and aim to themselves learn more and support socially engaged practice.
 In launching the scheme we welcome; Karen Ingham, Andrew Jackson, Monika Fischbein, David Partner and Elizabeth Orcutt.
-In June 2017 we will look forward to sharing how new associates can link up with our organisation.
+In December 2017 we will look forward to sharing how new associates can link up with our organisation.

 Artist, writer, curator

 Her practice is often socially engaged and collaborative.
 She is internationally exhibited and published and has lived and worked in the USA, Germany, England and Wales.
 Her family on her father’s side originates from Redruth in Cornwall and she has an affinity with the South West.
 Ingham’s work is internationally collected including the Wellcome Collection and the British Film Institute.
-She is represented by Millennium Images London

 Visual creative and educator